 With the support of then Chair of Child Psychiatry, Dr. David Shaffer, and his director of administration, Janelle Greenhill, and with the full support of the acting Chairman of Psychiatry, Dr. Fred Kass, CUCARD's staff of four psychologists began evaluating and treating patients with evidence-based cognitive behavioral treatments (CBT) for anxiety disorders.
 Psychologist Teresa Piacentini and postdoctoral fellows Sandra Pimentel and Muniya Khanna, set up the initial organizational plan and treatment programs with Dr. Albano.
 We initially met our patients at the Columbia Doctor's site on the upper east side of Manhattan, and then moved into space at the Newsweek Building, now refurbished as "3 Columbus Circle" on the west side.

-Drs.
-Albano, Rynn, and the CUCARD team are committed to translating the latest in scientific findings about what works best for patients with anxiety and related disorders, and providing our patients with care that gives the best chance of recovery.
+Dr. Albano and the CUCARD team are committed to translating the latest in scientific findings about what works best for patients with anxiety and related disorders, and providing our patients with care that gives the best chance of recovery.
 Dr. Albano served as a lead investigator in two of the largest federally funded research studies focusing on treatments for youth.
 The Child/Adolescent Anxiety Multimodal Study (CAMS) and the Treatments for Adolescents with Depression Study (TADS) were funded by the National Institutes of Mental Health.
 Both clinical trials examined the benefits of cognitive behavioral therapy (CBT), medication, and their combination in treating these disorders in children and adolescents.
-Dr. Rynn served as a co-investigator on the CAMS study and also now currently serves as a lead investigator on studies examining the benefits of medication treatments for youth with Obsessive Compulsive Disorder, Generalized Anxiety Disorder, and Social Anxiety Disorder, to name a few.
+The lessons learned from these trials are translated into personalized treatment plans for each of our patientsâ€™ unique needs.

 Throughout CUCARD's history, Dr. Albano and the team have focused on physical and emotional development as a key to understanding and helping an individual to overcome anxiety.
 That is, we focus on not just treating anxiety but also on assisting youth, including young adults, in meeting the tasks of development and overcoming unhealthy dependencies on others, in many cases their concerned parents, that may occur due to anxiety.
 With the generous support of our donors, Dr. Albano and her team developed "LEAP: Launching Emerging Adults Program" at CUCARD.
 Aimed at adolescents and young adults, LEAP is an exposure-based treatment that also addresses the parent-adolescent/young adult relationship, and assists parents in letting go while their son or daughter takes on the challenges of mastering anxiety and growing into a healthy independence.

-In 2013, the LEAP model became the cornerstone psychological treatment of the New York Presbyterian Hospital's Youth Anxiety Center (YAC), a new, landmark collaborative program that focuses on the unique needs of young adults with anxiety and related disorders.
 We continue to develop and refine LEAP via the generosity of our donors.

+In 2013, the LEAP model became the cornerstone psychological treatment of the New York Presbyterian Hospital's Youth Anxiety Center (YAC), a landmark collaborative program that focuses on the unique needs of young adults with anxiety and related disorders.